-The UK games industry is booming, contributing over £1 billion to the country’s economy.
 The last decade has seen a staggering growth in the number of games companies (22 per cent year on year) creating a highly competitive market where game studios succeed by standing out from the crowd and being incredibly fast to market.

 This is certainly the case for Starship, a Liverpool-based digital media, technology and entertainment company who we’ve been supporting since they opened their doors back in 2013.
 They're not your standard games studio - they design lifestyle applications developing ideas and products for new sectors in the market where no one else is competing to the same level of quality.

 Understanding the nature of the industry, that it thrives on the constant supply of new and different content, Starship have made it their mission to disrupt the lifecycle of the games market.
 The development of their new lifestyle product CyberCook, which brings cookery into the digital age, has been described as the “brave new world of cooking”.
 This game is a truly interactive cookery platform, leading Starship further into the field of virtual reality.

 “As well as offering an engrossing experience, CyberCook dispels the fear of experimenting in the kitchen,” says Starship CEO Martin Kenwright.
 “You’re involved with every stage of the cookery process.
 Why learn from a video when you can practice hands-on and without a single bit of waste?
 In a couple of years, we’ll reach new levels of realism.”

 Starship is known for breaking new ground with their technical work too.
 Since the beginning Escape Technology has worked with them to supply the hardware and software needed to streamline their pipeline.
 Everything Starship does is defined by the technology they use - right down to their Autodesk licences.
 They rely on software that is well supported and creates the best results in the quickest time.